michalyn97/bikesharing/README.md

 ![image](https://user-images.githubusercontent.com/30275459/148666076-da997334-f9e3-4b6e-9428-7e60318ca6e3.png)

-A plus to the program is a majority of the customers are subscribers with the average peak day on Thursdays.
+A plus to the program is a majority of the customers are subscribers with the average peak day is on Thursdays.

 ![image](https://user-images.githubusercontent.com/30275459/148666185-716b49ae-f888-494f-af01-43a562a7f9ba.png)

+# Summary

+With most of the bike riders being subsribers the bike sharing program will be successful in Des Moines, IA based upon our data.
+We may want to take a look visually at the peak times during the entire year as well as well as if we can get more female subscribers.
+There may be a market for bike rentals within the 20 - 25 age range.